Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 However, every transaction must be included by an authority.

 If no authority will include a user's transaction, they do not have permissionless access.

+TODO add diagram

+- If any authority (author) decides not to censor, it can be included.

 ---